Frederisk/Wikitext-VSCode-Extension/README.md

 Generally speaking, make sure that your VSCode is always the latest version.

 ## Release Notes
+- Wikitext preview available now.

-- Added support for Signature.
+- Added support for some code snippets.
+- Updated minimist to prevent a known security vulnerability.
+- Added several parenthesis auto-closing rules.
+- Fixed some issues with brackets closing automatically.
-- Fixed an issue where the template name rendering function was removed.
+- Fixed some rendering issues in table syntax.
-- Space characters are no longer needed between Magic Words.

 <!-- ## Extension Settings
 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.